Fraternity and Sorority Chapter Facility Fire Safety

 Fire Safety Programming

 All Greek chapters are required to engage in fire safety programming as part of this program.
 Fire Safety programming may be facilitated by the chapter or may be led by an outside expert.
 The Decatur Fire Department is available to facilitate programs and discussions.
-Fire safety programs may be noted on both the Annual and Monthly FSCs and a program documentation form should be submitted to the Office of Student Programs.
+Fire safety programs may be noted on both the Annual and Monthly FSCs and a program documentation form should be submitted to the ISE.

 Fire Safety Programming Documentation Form

 All chapters are required to participate in this program and to comply with all codes and regulations associated with the program to maintain good standing with the University.
 Violations of the fire safety program will be met with disciplinary action.
-Disciplinary sanctions for fire safety violations are listed below:
+Student Conduct sanctions for fire safety violations are listed below:

 *Minor code violations during inspections